kakun45/xeniyas-brainflix/README.md

 - The site should use Flexbox for layout control.

 ## Project Structure of BrainFlix
-Use your `develop` & `feature` branches for development during this sprint, and merge your develop branch with main when submitting your sprint.
+Use `develop` & `feature` branches for development during this sprint, and merge your `develop` branch with `main` when submitting your sprint.

-## Diving Deeper [todo]
-Diving Deeper challenges should only be attempted if all project requirements are met and adding Diving Deeper challenges do not conflict with the existing requirements.
-The following are suggestions that you can try to take your understanding deeper and go above and beyond the basic requirements.

-# Dynamic Timestamp Sprint 1
+# Dynamic Timestamp
 To add a more refined feel to the site, let's update the timestamp in the comments section and video details to reflect when it was posted in a more human-readable format.
 Using YouTube as an example, a recently posted comment might display the time posted as "10 minutes ago" or "3 days ago".
 Apply this type of timestamp to your data without hardcoding the actual message.

-# Posting Comments Sprint 2
+# Posting Comments
-To add another layer of functionality to the site, try adding the ability to post and delete comments.
-Regarding the technical implementation, the following requirements should be met:
+adding the ability to post and delete comments.
+The following requirements should be met:

 - When posting a comment, ensure that the page does not refresh.
 - You must `POST` a comment to the API.
 - If successful in posting the comment, render the new comment by sending a new request for the "Main Video" data.
 - After deleting a comment using the API endpoint, your comment section should update without refreshing the browser.

-# Sprint 3: Comments endpoints
+# Comments endpoints
 - Implement `POST` and `DELETE` endpoints
   - `POST` /videos/:id/comments for creating a new comment
   - `DELETE` /videos/:videoId/comments/:commentId for deleting a comment